absurdtiger/Cyberthon-2022/README.md

 - Josephine Cahyadi [awaiting github link]
 - Jodie Teo [@absurdtiger](https://github.com/absurdtiger)

 This time round a few things went wrong; we're learning our mistakes and will be back next year.
-[Final leaderboard here](./Screenshot_2022-05-07_at_16-16-50_Cyberthon.png)
+[Final leaderboard here](./Screenshot_2022-05-07_at_16-16-50_Cyberthon.png

 Below are the challenges [points], before the final hour.
+A few training chall writeups are also available.

 Pwn
 ---